GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 # Customizing Public Pages

-Most organizations will want to edit and customize the look and feel of public-facing Gluu Server pages to match their corporate branding.
-The following documentation provides file locations of public facing pages and instructions for adding custom HTML, CSS, and Javascript files to your Gluu Server.
+The look and feel of public pages can be edited and customized as needed.
+The following documentation provides file locations and instructions for adding custom HTML, CSS, and Javascript.

 Public pages include: